My Transformative Journey with SFW Conservation

 - 3 min read

 My name is Michael Terrell, and I’m a board member and volunteer with SFW Conservation.
-This March, I took the opportunity to help lead students from Trinity Pauling High School through the rigorous and exciting 10-day SFW Conservation Experience.
-I had no idea how it would entirely shift my perspective on how dire the poaching crisis is for many African species, as well as what conservation really means.
+This March, I had the incredible opportunity to help lead students from Trinity Pauling High School through the rigorous and exciting 10-day SFW Conservation Experience.
+I had no idea how it would completely shift my perspective on the dire poaching crisis affecting many African species and what conservation truly means.

 The First Few Days

 The first few days of the SFW Conservation Experience are nothing short of transformational.
-You arrive thinking you’re going on a trip, and quickly realize you’re stepping into something much bigger.
-I don’t think I’ll ever forget how it felt when we first arrived.
-A few of us came in a bit early to get the camp set up; unpacking gear, prepping sleeping quarters, making sure everything was ready.
-The bush has this quiet energy before guests arrive, like it knows something special is coming.
-We had the place to ourselves for just a moment before the real adventure started.
+You arrive thinking you’re going on a trip, only to quickly realize you’re stepping into something much bigger.
+I won’t forget how it felt when we first arrived.
+A few of us came in early to set up camp—unpacking gear, prepping sleeping quarters, and ensuring everything was ready.
+The bush has this quiet energy before guests arrive, almost as if it knows something special is coming.
+We had the place to ourselves for just a moment before the real adventure began.

-Our team spent the day working with SFW Conservation’s tracking K9s, Shadow, Kora, and Jack.
-Watching those dogs lock on to a scent, seeing their focus and drive.
-It’s honestly incredible.
-You read about how effective they are in anti-poaching, but watching it firsthand gives you a whole new respect for what they do.
-Apparently, these tracking and working dogs have improved anti-poaching and poacher capture efforts by over 84% in national parks and private game reserves over the most recent years.
-This is true transformation as man's best friend becomes the next breakthrough in conservation technology.
+Our team spent the day working with SFW Conservation’s tracking K9s: Shadow, Kora, and Jack.
+Watching those dogs lock onto a scent was incredible.
+Their focus and drive are honestly awe-inspiring.
+You read about how effective they are in anti-poaching, but witnessing it firsthand gives you a whole new respect for what they do.
+These tracking and working dogs have improved anti-poaching and poacher capture efforts by over 84% in national parks and private game reserves in recent years.
+This is true transformation as man's best friend becomes a breakthrough in conservation technology.

 Game Drives

-That night, we made our way into Hoedspruit, a town that’s the growing center of conservation in the region, which is still deeply connected to the community.
-Over drinks and a casual game of paddle, we met Kendra, a wildlife photographer who’s spent years capturing these frontline stories.
+That night, we made our way into Hoedspruit, a town that’s becoming the growing center of conservation in the region, deeply connected to the community.
+Over drinks and a casual game of paddle, we met Kendra, a wildlife photographer who has spent years capturing these frontline stories.
 She spoke openly about what she’s witnessed: the victories, the heartbreak, and the unfiltered reality of this work.

-Thanks for tuning in!
-And more than anything, thank you for your continued unwavering generosity and ongoing support.
+Thank you for tuning in!
+More than anything, thank you for your unwavering generosity and ongoing support.
 Your dedication fuels our passion and drives us forward on this journey of wildlife conservation.